Cataracts in Dogs: Symptoms, Causes, and Treatment

 Initial Eye Exam

 Our pet ophthalmologists will perform a general physical exam and a close inspection of your dog’s eyes using an ophthalmoscope, a lighted tool.
-Based on our findings, we’ll decide on the next steps.
+Through this, we can visualize the lens and check for any opacity.

 Slit Lamp Exam